amandaestevez/SOFTWARE-QA/11-CATCH-ERRORS-WITH-UNIT-TESTS/README.md

     }
 ```

-- @Test: annotation in JUnit marks a method as a test case to be executed during the testing process.
+**- @Test:** annotation in JUnit marks a method as a test case to be executed during the testing process.

 ```java
     @Test